top of page

 Credit: Patricia Seaton/ We Animals Media

 We're all animals here, and isn't death a natural part of life?
 Don't lions eat zebras?
-Yes, but nature has never seen a mass genocide at the hand of one species like what humans have done with modern agriculture.
+Yes, and still, nature has never seen a mass genocide at the hand of one species like what humans have done with modern agriculture.

 It's a fairy tale to think we can eliminate all animal suffering at human hands.
 By merely existing, we cause habitat destruction and accidental deaths.
 However, we have many viable alternatives to animal foods, product testing, and clothing materials.